kaviara-14/Deploy-Netflix-Clone-CI-CD-on-AWS-EKS/README.md

-# Deploy Netflix Clone on AWS Cloud using Jenkins
+# Deploy Netflix Clone on Kubernetes

 In this project, we will deploy a Netflix clone application as a Docker container on a AWS Kubernetes cluster through a secure CI/CD pipeline using Jenkins, a popular CI/CD tool.
 Along with Jenkins, we will incorporate a comprehensive security pipeline using tools such as SonarQube, Trivy, and OWASP Dependency-Check.
 Additionally, we will integrate monitoring with Prometheus and Grafana and implement GitOps with ArgoCD for Kubernetes deployment.